fboucquez/symbol-bootstrap/docs/renewCertificates.md

   -u, --user=user                  [default: current] User used to run docker images when generating the certificates.
                                    "current" means the current user.

+  --force                          Renew the certificates even though they are not close to expire.

   --logger=logger                  [default: Console,File] The loggers the command will use.
 Options are:
                                    Console,File,Silent.
 Use ',' to select multiple loggers.